ankuku/top150/26/readme.md

 One way to think this problem is to return the Pythonic set of the array.
 A Pythonic set is the unique elements contained in a list/array.

 ### Update:
 Turns out, nope.
 This is not a "set" problem.
-The problem has a qualifier where it wants to check the "in-place" substituted numbers, reasosn of which I do nto fully understand at this moment.
+The problem has a qualifier where it wants to check the "in-place" substituted numbers, reasosn of which I do not fully understand at this moment.